rosflight/rosflight_docs/docs/developer-guide/rosplane/controller-outline.md

 The proportional gain acts on the error given by the estimated roll and the commanded roll.
 This loop does not use integral contol to ensure that it closes much faster than the outer loop.
 This bandwidth seperation helps the controller perform smoothly.
-See the specific page on the Course Inner Loop for details on tuning and common pitfalls.
+See the specific page on the Course Loop for details on tuning and common pitfalls.
-For more details on how the roll rate and the roll angle are calculated see the Estimator page.
+For more details on how the roll rate and the roll angle are calculated, see the Estimator page.

 #### Outer Loop

 The outer loop calculates the commanded roll angle, $\boldsymbol{\phi}$, based on the error in the course, $\boldsymbol{\chi}$.
 This is a PI loop, meaning that it uses only proportional and integral control.
+The proportional gain acts on the error between the estimated course $\boldsymbol{\chi}$ and the commanded course $\boldsymbol{\chi}$.
+The integral gain acts on the same error, ensuring that errors in course are driven to zero.
+Note that the PI loop allows for only constant error in ramp inputs (orbits) and for no error to step inputs (path following commands).
+See the specific page on the Course Loop for details on tuning and common pitfalls.
+For more details on how course is estimated and measured, see the Estimator page.